perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Changes:
     - Suggestion count dialog now set the value immediately
     - Prettier animation when pulling up the app list
+    - UI are now scaling properly with device's font scaling setting
     - Other minor UI changes

+- Bug Fixes:
+    - Fixed an oversight where suggestion count can be set to negative value and brick the launcher

 ### Developing